travelr/borg-backup/README.md

 ### Step 2: Create the Configuration File

-Create a file named `borg-backup.conf` in the same directory as the `borg-backup.sh` script.
-This file defines *what* and *how* to back up.
+Clone the repository and then copy the example configuration file or create your own.
 Below is a minimal, working example.
-Copy this and replace the placeholder paths with your own.

 ```bash
 #